agraef/midizap/README.md

 2^CC48+ XK_Right
 ~~~

+Another way to look at this is that translations are organized in *layers*.
+Layer 0 contains the unshifted translations, layer 1 to 4 the translations prefixed with the corresponding shift level.
+Unprefixed translations are available in all of these layers, unless they are overriden by translations specifically assigned to one of the layers.
+To keep things simple, only one layer can be active at any one time; if you press more than one shift key without releasing them, the last one wins.

-To keep things simple, only one shift status can be active at any one time; if you press more than one such key, the last one wins.
-Also note that when using a shift key in the manner described above, its status is *only* available internally to the midizap program; the host application never gets to see it.
-If your host software does its own handling of shift keys (as most Mackie-compatible DAWs do), it's usually more convenient to simply pass those keys on to the application.
-However, `SHIFT` comes in handy if your controller simply doesn't have enough buttons and faders to control all the essential features of your target application.
-In this case the internal shift state makes it possible to multiply the amount of controls available on the device.
-For instance, you can emulate a Mackie controller with both encoders and faders on a device which only has a single set of faders, by assigning the shifted faders to the encoders, as shown in the first example above.
+Also note that the status of internal shift keys is *only* available to the midizap program; the host application never gets to see them.
+If your host software does its own handling of shift keys, it's usually more convenient to simply pass those keys on to the application.
+However, `SHIFT` comes in handy if your controller doesn't have enough buttons and faders, since it makes it possible to multiply the amount of controls available on the device.
+For instance, you can emulate a Mackie controller with both encoders and faders on a device which only has a single set of faders, simply by assigning the shifted faders to the encoders, as shown in the first example above.

 # MIDI Feedback